joshloyal/dynetlsm/README.md

 blocked Metropolis-Hastings within Gibbs sampling.

-The primary method implemented in this package is the hierarchical Dirichlet process latent position clustering model (HDP-LPCM) described in "A Bayesian nonparametric latent space approach to modeling evolving communities in dynamic networks" [[arXiv:2003.07404](https://arxiv.org/abs/2003.07404)].
+The primary method implemented in this package is the hierarchical Dirichlet process latent position cluster model (HDP-LPCM) described in "A Bayesian nonparametric latent space approach to modeling evolving communities in dynamic networks" [[arXiv:2003.07404](https://arxiv.org/abs/2003.07404)].